simonmichael/hledger_site/src/ledger.md

 ### Feature differences

 Over time, features have propagated both ways.
 Here is [a presentation of hledger's features](features.md).
-And here is an approximate feature comparison:
+And here is a rough feature comparison:

 |                                                                       | Ledger | hledger |
 |-----------------------------------------------------------------------|--------|---------|